The first step on the road to recovery!

 Blog

-Written with a loving hand by kitt some time around 00:05 on 18 March 2004
+kitt decided around 00:05 on 18 March 2004 to publish this:

 I had my first appointment at physical therapy for my hamstring today.
 It went pretty well, with no surprises, per se.
 Well, one, but it wasn't physical.